 What percentage of your income goes to housing every month?
 What goes to entertainment?
 Knowing those spending ratios is a valuable tool to keep a rein on your take-home pay.
 Even though some expenditures are set in stone, or "nondiscretionary," meaning you just can't do without them, it doesn't mean your situation can't be altered to fit your budget.

-The first step is to list the various claims on your income.
+Crunching the numbers The first step is to list the various claims on your income.
 A typical budget breaks down as follows.

 A place to live.
 Whether you rent or own, there are unavoidable housing costs such as rent/mortgage, utilities, telephone, and property taxes.
 But when the going gets tough, everyone can live without premium cable, the weekly cleaning service, flowers at the Saturday market, or new wine glasses.
 The historical maxim was that housing costs should not exceed one-fourth of take-home pay, although housing markets in some regions (New York City, for example) make it difficult to follow this rule of thumb.
 If rent or mortgage is significantly higher, though, it could be time to consider a roommate, refinance, move back home, or do something else to plug this drain on resources.